 Below the Ground Structures… and Why You Need Yours Surveyed

-Why You Need a Surveyor Before Starting Work on Your Below the Ground Structure
+Why You Need to Survey Your Below the Ground Structure Before Starting Construction Work

-Below the ground structures require careful planning and attention, and it’s important to undertake a survey of the area to understand the lie of the land you’re working with.
-When beginning works on an underground structure you must adhere to the BS 8102:2009 regulation.
+Below the ground structures require careful planning and attention, so it’s important to undertake a survey of the area to understand the lie of the land.
+When beginning works on a below the ground structure, you must adhere to the BS 8102:2009 regulation.
 It’s there to give you advice and guidance on preventing any water from entering your structure.
-Waterproofing the area surrounding the structure is crucial, as construction work needs to take place in a dry, safe environment.
+Waterproofing the area surrounding the structure is crucial because construction work needs to take place in a dry, safe environment.

-An accurate survey will allow you to create a precise plan of your construction and helps you identify and plan for potential issues.
-A survey will show your property boundaries – not something you want to miscalculate! – and play a part in finding out the level of the water table so you can be sure that the area won’t flood during building, or after construction is completed.
+An accurate survey allows you to create a precise plan of your construction site.
+It also helps you identify, and plan for, potential issues.
+A survey will show your property boundaries – not something to miscalculate!
+It also plays a part in finding out the level of the water table so you can be sure that the area won’t flood during or after construction.